nvmcr/DataScience_HandBook/Deep_Learning/README.md

 $$ h_t = f_W(h_{t-1}, x_t) $$

 The present state is given by some function with weights W (a neural network) which takes in input at the present time step and the hidden old state.
+While reading a sequence, if RNN model uses different parameters for each step during training, it won't generalize to unseen sequences of different lengths.
 Observe here that the weights are shared so it doesn't matter how long the input is.
 The initial hidden state is usually zeros.
 In the case of a vanilla RNN, $f_W$ looks like:

 $$ h_t = tanh(W_{hh}h_{t-1} + W_{xh}x_t) $$